XSEDE/CRI_JS_Cluster_Tutorial/README.md

 Create an ssh key on the headnode, as root:
 ```
 headnode] --> ssh-keygen -b 2048 -t rsa
+#just accepting the defaults (hit Enter) is fine for this tutorial!
 ```
 We'll use this to enable root access between nodes in the cluster, later.